sgnd/sgnd/README.md

 - **PT.
 DumbWays Indonesia Teknologi**: Senior DevOps Instructor (2020-2022)
 - **PT.
 Mejik Utama Sugiharta**: Senior DevOps Engineer (2019-2022)

+## Cheatsheet & Interview
+- **Linux**: Enhance your Linux knowledge with our cheatsheet and extensive interview question list
+- **Git**: Improve your Git proficiency with our cheatsheet and extensive interview question list
+- **Docker**: Improve your Docker skills with our cheatsheet and interview question list

 ## Open-source

 - **LocalBoss**: Instant script to setup local Ubuntu and MacOS for DevOps (<https://github.com/sgnd/localboss>)